collective/collective.cron/README.rst

     <adapter factory=".module.MyCronJob" name="mycronjob"/>

 And then, you will have to register a cron called ``mycronjob`` in your plonesite.

+For PythonScript based runners give your cron a name which is the relative path of your script to the portal base.

 Queue manager
 -------------